Vishwa-Karthik/fuzzy_bolt/README.md

 + Uses [Jaro–Winkler Distance](https://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance) for ranking the results.
 + Uses [Levenshtein Distance](https://en.wikipedia.org/wiki/Levenshtein_distance) to handle the typo errors in the query if any.
 + Leverage host's [Isolate](https://dart.dev/language/isolates) mechanism if the dataset becomes huge.
-(Right now capped at dataset length to 500)
 + Automatically switch to non-isolate fallback mechanim for Web platform.
 + Allow developers to set their threshold on results for better accuracy.